jamset/process-load-manager/README.md

 ###Features

-- Can pause/continue processes and so important data will not be loosed by termination
+- Can pause/continue processes and so important data will not be loosed by termination with high level of probability (to make it bigger it's possible to set bigger MemoryGap at initialization)

 - Can terminate processes by SIGTERM or by sending command in process to throw an Exception that will interrupt execution